chrisboden/semantica/README.md

 ## Files

-- `search.py`: Main implementation
+- `src/`: Main package directory containing all modules
+  - `__init__.py`: Package initialization
+  - `cli.py`: Command-line interface
+  - `config.py`: Configuration settings
+  - `database.py`: Database operations
+  - `embeddings.py`: Vector operations
+  - `llm.py`: LLM interactions
 - `query_prompt.md`: Prompt template for LLM
 - `knowledge.db`: SQLite database with items and their vector indices
 - `vectors.faiss`: FAISS vector index with 1:1 mapping to database records

 ## Implementation Details

 The system maintains a direct 1:1 mapping between FAISS vector indices and SQLite records using a `vector_index` column in the database.
-This ensures that item N in the FAISS index corresponds exactly to the database record with `vector_index=N`, eliminating the need for any intermediate mapping files.
+This ensures that item N in the FAISS index corresponds exactly to the database record with `vector_index=N`.

 Here's how it works: